Jyonn/VQ4Rec/readme.md

 #### Additive Quantization (AQ)

 Similar to residual quantization, additive quantization aims to approximate the target vectors by aggregating one selected code per codebook.
 However, residual quantization employs a greedy approach by selecting only the _nearest_ neighbor (i.e., $\mathbf{c}^{(j)}\_{x\_j}$) within the current (i.e., $j$-th) layer, which does not guarantee the global optimum.
 Instead, codebooks here are sequentially learned using beam search, where top candidate code combinations (_not the only one_) from the first $j$ codebooks are selected to infer the $(j+1)$-th codebook.
 Hence, the $i$-th original vector can be approximated just as that in residual quantization.

+### Differentiable Vector Quantization

+The technique of VQ fundamentally includes a non-differentiable procedure, which entails identifying the nearest code in the codebook, consequently making the calculation of gradients impractical.
+This lack of differentiability presents a substantial hurdle in neural network training, which relies heavily on gradient-based optimization methods.
+Consequently, in the wake of the VQ-VAE, numerous research initiatives have adopted the Straight-Through Estimator (STE) as a leading solution to this challenge.

+The core idea of STE is relatively straightforward: during the forward pass of a network, the non-differentiable operation (like quantization) is performed as usual.
+However, during the backward pass, when gradients are propagated back through the network, STE allows gradients to "pass through" the non-differentiable operation as if it were differentiable.
+This is typically done by approximating the derivative of the non-differentiable operation with a constant value, often 1, which can be defined as:

+$$
+\frac{\partial \mathbf{c}_x}{\partial \mathbf{e}\_i} \approx \frac{\partial \mathbf{e}\_i}{\partial \mathbf{e}\_i} = \mathbf{I},
+$$

+where $\mathbf{I}$ is the identity matrix.

+However, training with straight-through estimator often encounters the codebook collapse issue, wherein a significant portion of codes fails to map onto corresponding vectors.
+Various strategies, such as employing exponential moving average (EMA) during training or implementing codebook reset mechanisms, have been developed to address this challenge.

+In the above discussion, we have reviewed established vector quantization techniques, but have not delved into recent innovations such as finite scalar quantization (FSQ).
+Drawing inspiration from model quantization, FSQ adopts a straightforward rounding mechanism to approximate the value in each dimension of a vector.
+FSQ has yielded competitive results comparable to those achieved by VQ-VAE in image generation.
+While FSQ has not yet been applied to recommender systems, it presents a promising avenue for future exploration.